 Where do I store it?

 Written down offline: Store your phrase physically, not digitally.

-Storing your recovery phrase in a word document online or on your computer places you at a security risk.
+Anyone who stores their recovery phrase in Google Docs, Microsoft Word, your notes app, or anywhere else on their computer or phone, is taking on additional (and avoidable) security risk.
 If someone gains access to your computer or accounts, they could steal your funds.

 Physical vault: Many users place a backup, their Ledger or recovery phrase in secure vault storage.

 Fireproof safe: If you’re storing your cryptocurrency at home, it’s wise to invest in a fireproof safe.
 In the unlikely event of a fire, you want to ensure you don’t lose your wallet or recovery phrase.

 Metal storage: You can even go one step further and store your written seed phrase in a metal capsule.
 After all, paper is highly perishable.